Search

 • Watch clouds move across the sky

-Mindfulness can be woven into everyday moments—not just formal meditation.
-Practising mindful self-care helps regulate emotions, improve focus, and reduce reactivity [2].
+Mindfulness can be woven into everyday moments – not just formal meditation.
+Practising mindful self-care can help regulate emotions, improve attention and reduce reactivity [1].
+Simple grounding strategies such as those described in Four Grounding Exercises to Help Soothe Anxiety can also support nervous system regulation.

 • Notice how your feet feel on the ground

-• Savour the aroma and taste of your tea or coffee
+• Savour the aroma and taste of tea or coffee

-Self-care also includes engaging in what brings joy and meaning:
+Self-care also includes engaging in activities that bring enjoyment and meaning.

-• Fun and Play: Laughter and lightheartedness activate reward pathways and enhance wellbeing.
+• Fun and Play – Laughter and lightheartedness activate reward pathways and support wellbeing.

-• Learning and Reading: Exploring new ideas supports cognitive health and lowers stress.
+• Learning and Reading – Lifelong learning supports cognitive health and resilience.

-• Pausing And Being: Sometimes doing nothing is the most healing thing you can do.
-Give yourself permission to pause.
+• Pausing and Being – Sometimes doing nothing for a moment is the most restorative thing we can do.

 Start Small, Go Often